sprinters-sh/sprinters-sample/README.md

 Test for your [Sprinters](https://sprinters.sh) setup.

 How to use:
-1. Fork this repository
+1. Create a repository from this repository template
 2. On your forked repo, edit the [`test.yml` workflow definition](../../edit/main/.github/workflows/test.yml) and replace `your-12-digit-aws-account-number` with your own AWS account number.
-3. Go to the [Actions tab](../../actions) and enable workflows.
-4. Run the [`sprinters-test` workflow](../../actions/workflows/test.yml) and inspect the workflow run logs.
+3. Run the [`sprinters-test` workflow](../../actions/workflows/test.yml) and inspect the workflow run logs.

 If it was successful, you should see